When we got to Washington Street I said, “Do you mind turning down here?”

 Without a word she flipped around and swam away, with great smooth strokes, her shiny green suit coursing through the darker green water.
 I took off after her.

-We swam all the way without a stop to past the old sea-defense bunker, and as we came parallel to the convent, with its long white side-walls and its burnt-umber roof, Daphne finally turned on her back and gasped, “Oh, my God, you’re relentless!
+We swam all the way without a stop to past the old beach-defense bunker, and as we came parallel to the convent with its long white walls and its burnt-umber roof, Daphne at last turned on her back and gasped, “Oh, my God, you’re relentless!
 Look, I have to rest, let’s go in here.”

 And before I could say anything she was shooting like a torpedo in to the nuns’ beach.

 She staggered up out of the surf, shaking her hair, went up past the pebbly shingle and onto the sandy part of the beach, fell to her knees and then dropped onto her back just above the reach of the tide.
 I walked up and sat beside her.